 The first town along the route is Killorglin, where an elegant eight-arched bridge crosses the River Laune.
 Then you'll advance to the water's edge at Kells, an attractive fishing village with panoramic viewing points.

-Dinner tonight is on your own.
-Or, join us for an optional performance by the National Folk Theatre, the country's only repertory company, with an included dinner.
+The rest of the day is yours to explore Killarney independently, and dinner tonight is on your own.
+Or, join us for an optional performance by the National Folk Theatre, the country's only repertory company, with an included three-course dinner.
 Using traditional Irish disciplines, the group offers a cultural experience dramatizing the essence of Irish culture.
 Please note: This optional tour is available on late May-early September departures only.

 After breakfast, bid farewell to Killarney and begin your transfer to Galway, stopping along the way to discover a few more treasures of the Emerald Isle.